platformsh/platformsh-docs/sites/platform/src/environments/_index.md

 You can also pause an environment manually at any time.

-You can [ask Support](/learn/overview/get-support.md) to disable the automatic pausing of your environments if you are in one of the following situations:

-- You are using the default environment of your Development plan to build an app/demo and sharing the URL with users for feedback
-- Business staff testing your development branch don't have permission to resume it
-- You are using your staging environment to run integration or penetration tests

 <--->

 You can also pause an environment manually at any time.